THE THIRD CHAPTER

 Friends tell me that I should get back into the surf.
 I’ve planned to do so – but as it often does, thorough planning turns into procrastination.

 The first chapter:

-That aside, initially I submitted most of my work to Surfer Magazine.
+That aside, initially I submitted most of my work to Surfer Magazine the big daddy of the global surf media.
 Jeff Divine and Steve Pezman were really good to me and I’ve had many of my pics published in that magazine.
 Zigzag was also a great canvas for my work.
-At the same time (pre DTP) I did a bunch of work with Instinct – designing their ads until they moved the account to Wilshire Bvd. outfit Dyer and Khan.
+At the same time (pre DTP) I did a bunch of work with Instinct – designing their international ads until they moved the account to Wilshire Bvd. outfit Dyer and Khan.
 Later I started a tabloid surf mag called Wet which was probably the most fun of all.

 The third chapter:

 Approaching 72 years of age and still working everyday, I have less desire to chase the media dragon.
 My main thrust is to write and shoot and post on this site.
 Teaching photography also panders to my sense of fulfilment.
 I dig working with surf media, but the selection process that goes with that often frustrates me.
 Back in the day, Paul Naude said that I didn’t know which photos to pick to submit to Surfer and Zigzag.
 That aside, its doubtful that this site will ever attract much attention.
 But if a few people view my work and enjoy the site, well that’s enough for now.

 On this site you’ll find a selection of my photos and stories.
 My plan is to dig a little deeper into the people who surf.
 My aim is to take a different tack.
 I’ll be doing some interviews, the odd trip and most importantly, have fun with it.
 I hope you’ll keep coming back for a visit.

 Shooting for SABC at the Gunston 500 in 81.

 Forty years ago sharing a moment with Horace my cockatiel.